iamShatha/Disease-Symptom-Analysis/README.md

 The data file defines the relationship between different symptoms and possible diseases

 The dataset includes several files.
-We will use the Disease-symptom.csv file.
+We had use the Disease-symptom.csv file.

 #Description of the Dataset